Certified Public Accountant Act

 5. The CPA, or the spouse or a minor child thereof, has lent or borrowed funds to or from the client or audited entity.
 However, this does not apply if the client is a financial institution and the borrowing or lending is part of a normal business relationship.

-6. The CPA provides management consulting or other non-attestation services that affect his or her independence.
+6. The CPA provides management consulting or other non-attestation services that affect their independence.

-7. The CPA fails to comply with regulations, as prescribed by the competent authority with relevant jurisdiction, governing CPA rotation, handling accounting matters on behalf of clients, or other matters that affect his or her independence.
+7. The CPA fails to comply with regulations, as prescribed by the competent authority with relevant jurisdiction, governing CPA rotation, handling accounting matters on behalf of clients, or other matters that affect their independence.

 If any of subparagraphs 1, 2, 4, or 5 under paragraph 1 applies to a practicing CPA at a CPA firm, its other practicing CPAs also may not accept an engagement to perform attestation of the financial reports.